-This paper documents differences across higher-education courses in the coverage of frontier knowledge.
-Comparing the text of 1.7M syllabi and 20M academic articles, we construct the "education-innovation gap," a syllabus's relative proximity to old and new knowledge.
+This paper documents differences across higher education courses in the coverage of frontier knowledge.
+Applying natural language processing (NLP) techniques to the text of 1.7M syllabi and 20M academic articles, we construct the "education-innovation gap," a syllabus's relative proximity to old and new knowledge.
 We show that courses differ greatly in the extent to which they cover frontier knowledge.
+Instructors play a big role in shaping course content; instructors who are active researchers teach more frontier knowledge.
 More selective and better funded schools, and those enrolling socio-economically advantaged students, teach more frontier knowledge.
-Instructors play a big role in shaping course content; research-active instructors teach more frontier knowledge.
-Students from schools teaching more frontier knowledge are more likely to complete a PhD, produce more patents, and earn more after graduation.
+Students from these schools are more likely to complete a doctoral degree, produce more patents, and earn more after graduation.